s-newman/ists17-bluemangroup/README.md

 ### Prerequisites
 Before you can use this repository to deploy any teams, you will need to create templates for each host in the host reference tables below.
-In addition, each template must meet the following requirements:
--
+Each template's hostname should be configured with the hostname listed in the tables below.
+In addition, all templates must be accessible via Ansible.
+Make sure to configure the files in `group_vars` properly.

+Lastly, the network you use to deploy must have Windows DHCP and DNS set up.
+Windows is specifically required because of the interaction between the DHCP and DNS services.
+DHCP must be configured (in addition to typical options) to send a domain name and update DNS records for clients.
+This will be used for initial connectivity before hosts are assigned static IP addresses.

+### Phase 1: Static IPs

 ## Network Topology
 ![ISTS 17 topology](network.png)